Elie Abadie: Tenure as rabbi

-Abadie became a rabbi at Congregation Beit Edmond in 2001.
+Abadie became a rabbi at Edmond J. Safra Synagogue (Manhattan) in 2001.

 He was the founding rabbi of Shaare Mizrah-Manhattan East Synagogue, the Head of School of the Sephardic Academy of Manhattan, and the Spiritual Leader of the Moise Safra Community Center in Manhattan.
 From 2003 to 2017 he was the founding Rabbi and Spiritual Leader of the Edmond J. Safra Synagogue in New York City (now Congregation Beit Edmond), one of the largest Sephardic synagogues in New York City.

 He is currently the President of JJAC (Justice for Jews from Arab Countries) and a member of the governing council of the World Zionist Organization (WZO).
 He is the founder of the Sephardic Academy of Manhattan and served as the Director of the Jacob E. Safra Institute of Sephardic Studies, at Yeshiva University and college professor of Sephardic Judaism, history, philosophy, and comparative traditional law.

 Senior Rabbi in the United Arab Emirates

 In November 2020, after the signing of the Abraham Accords, which normalized relations between the UAE and Israel, Abadie moved to Dubai to become the country's Senior Rabbi.
-He lauded the efforts of the Emirati Government for the reunion of two Yemenite Jewish families in Abu Dhabi in January 2021 after a separation of 21 years.

 In 2021, Abadie issued an official condemnation of the Houthis for imprisoning a Yemenite Jew, Levi Salem Marhabi, for helping smuggle a group of Jews into Israel; dubbing it as a crime against humanity.

 Personal life

 Abadie's native language is Arabic and is fluent in six languages.
 He is also a part-time gastroenterologist.
 Abadie has received the Orden Del Merito Civil, the highest civil decoration in Spain.
-He currently lives in Dubai and has been married to Elise Eichler for over 36 years.
+He has been married to Elise Eichler for over 36 years.